Peekaboo64534/Advanced-credit-Fraud-Detection-System/README.md

 - **Data Distribution**: Analyzed the distribution of key features such as transaction amounts and frequencies.
 This helped in understanding the typical transaction behaviors and identifying anomalies indicative of fraud.

-- **Class Imbalance**: Evaluated the balance between fraudulent and non-fraudulent transactions, revealing a significant imbalance.
-This is critical for guiding model selection and evaluation, as many models are sensitive to class distribution.

-- **Correlation Analysis**: Investigated correlations between features to identify redundant or highly correlated variables that could be reduced to simplify models and improve performance.

 - **Temporal Patterns**: Analyzed the time-based patterns in transaction data, such as identifying peak hours for fraudulent activity, which informed the feature engineering process.

 - **Category Analysis**: Explored categorical features like merchant categories to understand which types of transactions are more prone to fraud.